denger69/Data_Analytics_Project/Project_2-Analysis/readme.md

 - Investing in in-demand skills like **Python** and **SQL** can significantly enhance earning potential
 - Especially valuable for professionals aiming for high-paying roles in tech and analytics

+# 🧾 Conclusion

+This project offered a deep dive into the data science job market using Excel as a powerful analytics platform.
+Through skills like **Power Query**, **PivotTables**, **Power Pivot**, **DAX**, and **Advanced Charts**, I explored how job roles, skills, and geography influence salary dynamics.
+Key findings reveal that **technical depth** (e.g. Python, SQL, Oracle) and **cloud expertise** (AWS, Azure) correlate strongly with higher pay, while broader skills like Word or PowerPoint command less market value.

+Understanding these patterns equips professionals to make informed career decisions and helps educators prioritize training in high-impact skills.
+Excel proved more than capable as a tool for surfacing insights, telling a story, and guiding strategy—one PivotTable at a time.